Developing a Group

 To apply for funding from grant makers such as the Lottery, you will need to write funding applications.
 Writing a funding application can be time-consuming and testing, but there is lots of advice out there should you need it.
 A funding application may need to include job descriptions for project employees and a copy of your recent accounts.

-Sign up to the Focus on Funding website for regular updates on funding opportunities.
+Take a look at the Grants Online website for regular updates on funding opportunities.

 Whether you have paid staff or volunteers, if they are in contact with children or vulnerable adults they will need a DBS check before they can start work.